lawyiu/lincity-ng-webassembly/README.md

 8. Open a web browser and go to `http://localhost:8080`

 ## Current Limitations
-* Save files are lost if the user closes the browser tab.
+* Game progress is lost if the user closes the browser tab while in-game.
+To avoid losing game progress, exit to main menu first and optionally save to a save slot before closing the tab.
 * Save files downloading and uploading to/from a local folder is not implemented yet.